paramark-inc/mmm/docs/config.md

 * `number_chains`: number of chains to sample on.
 Valid values range from 1 to the number of CPU cores on the system.
 Running with multiple chains allows the model to perform a more robust test of the sampling accuracy / repeatability.
 This comes at the cost of a longer runtime.
 * `degrees_seasonality`: integer number of degrees of seasonality.
 Larger numbers indicate more nested seasonality effect.
 We recommend starting with 1, 2, or 3.
 * `weekday_seasonality`: controls how the model handles day of week changes.  `null` to automatically derive the value, `true` to generate day of week coefficients for daily data, `false` to omit day of week coefficients.
-* `seed`: fixed seed for random numbers in the MCMC process.
+* `seed`: (optional) fixed seed for random numbers in the MCMC process.
 When this isn't set, a new seed is generated each time, so model coefficients will be slightly different even for the same data.
 Note that JAX [uses seeds differently to numpy](https://jax.readthedocs.io/en/latest/jax-101/05-random-numbers.html).
+* `custom_priors`: (optional) Bayesian priors for model parameters.
+You might set these if you have other data, like experimental results, that give you a prior belief for the distribution of a parameter.
+See [lightweight_mmm's doc on custom priors](https://lightweight-mmm.readthedocs.io/en/latest/custom_priors.html).
 * `log_scale_target`: experimental feature.
 Should be set to `false`.
 * `raw_data_granularity`: `daily` if your CSV has one row per day; `weekly` if it has one row per week.
 * `data_rows`: specify a `start_date` and `end_date` to control the time range fed into the model.
-* `train_test_ratio`: ratio of data rows used for model training versus testing.
+* `train_test_ratio`: (optional) ratio of data rows used for model training versus testing.
 Defaults to 0.9 (90% train, 10% test).
 * `ignore_cols`: (optional) list of columns from your CSV that should be ignored.
 * `date_col`: (optional) name of the date column in your CSV.
 Dates should be in ISO 8601 format (YYYY-MM-DD).
 Defaults to "`date`".
 * `target_col`: name of the column with the target (output) metric.